apache/pulsar/site2/docs/security-extending.md

 Authorization is the operation that checks whether a particular "role" or "principal" has permission to perform a certain operation.

 By default, you can use the embedded authorization provider provided by Pulsar.
 You can also configure a different authorization provider through a plugin.
-Note that although the Authentication plugin is designed for use in both the Proxy and Broker, the Authorization plugin is designed only for use on the Broker.
+Note that although the Authentication plugin is designed for use in both the proxy and broker, the Authorization plugin is designed only for use on the broker.

 ### Broker authorization plugin